outfox/fennecs/www/docs/Streams/Stream.For.md

 ### Description
 Single-theaded, synchronous Runner Methods on Queries with 1 or more [Stream Types](Stream.1-5.md#stream-types).

 A `For`-Runner takes one of the [ComponentActions](Delegates.md) as argument.
-It's the most flexible runner and can both pass in Uniforms, as well as comfortably iterate over Entites themselves!
+It's the most flexible runner, and the [EntityComponentAction](Delegates.md) variants will conveniently provide the Entity along with the Component refs, and the [UniformComponentAction](Delegates.md) variants will provide a Uniform data item to the delegate.

 The Runner is executed directly on the calling thread.
 Until the runner returns, the World is in `WorldMode.Deferred`, meaning structural changes are applied once the Runner has finished.